letrezdraw/AIST/README.md

 **A. Large Language Model (LLM)**
 - **Format**: GGUF
-- **Recommendation**: Download a model like `Mistral-7B-Instruct-v0.2.Q4_K_M.gguf`.
+- **Recommendation**: Download a model like `[download](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q4_K_M.gguf)` `Mistral-7B-Instruct-v0.2.Q4_K_M.gguf`.
 You can find many options on Hugging Face.
 - **Location**: Place the `.gguf` file in the root `AIST` directory.
 - **Configuration**: Update the `MODEL_PATH` in `config.py` to match the exact filename of your downloaded model.

 **B. Text-to-Speech Model (TTS)**
 - **Source**: Piper Voices
-- **Recommendation**: `en_US-lessac-medium.onnx` is a good starting point.
+- **Recommendation**: `[download](https://huggingface.co/rhasspy/piper-voices/tree/main/en/en_US/lessac/medium)` `en_US-lessac-medium` is a good starting point.
 - **Location**: Create a `piper_voices` folder.
 Place both the `.onnx` file and its corresponding `.json` config file inside.
 - **Configuration**: Ensure `PIPER_VOICE_MODEL` in `config.py` points to the `.onnx` file.

 **C. Speech-to-Text Model (STT)**
 - **Source**: Vosk Models
-- **Recommendation**: Download `vosk-model-small-en-us-0.15`.
+- **Recommendation**: Download `[download](https://alphacephei.com/vosk/models)` `vosk-model-small-en-us-0.15`.
+(40mb) model - other vosk model can work better `vosk-model-en-us-0.22`
 - **Location**: Create a `vosk_models` folder.
 Unzip the download and place the model folder (e.g., `vosk-model-small-en-us-0.15`) inside `vosk_models`.
 - **Configuration**: Ensure `VOSK_MODEL_PATH` in `config.py` points to this inner folder.

 ## How to Run AIST

 AIST requires two separate console windows to run.
+Use StartConsole.bat file which is already made for easy access of terminal with VE

 1.  **Start the Backend**: Open a console, activate the virtual environment, and run:
     ```bash
     python run_backend.py
     ```
-    Wait for it to confirm that the AI model has loaded.
+    Wait for it to confirm that the AI model has loaded, and listening

 2.  **Start the Frontend**: Open a **second** console, activate the virtual environment, and run:
     ```bash